I very much enjoy presenting. I think I have presented about 600 times since 1999.

 Nicolas Pineault from Quebec.
 We had a great chat about foods that affect injury recovery.

 Kate Vidulich and myself.
 An Australian in New York.
-I had done an interview with her a few months back.
+I interviewed her a few months back.
 Great to finally meet.

 Got to meet up with “Mysterious” Matt Smith.
-He gave me a number of great ideas on how to grow my business during our little chat during one of the breaks.
+He gave me several great ideas on how to grow my business during our little chat during one of the breaks.

 That is it.